The History of 7 Tennyson Road, Bath, Somerset

 Frederick John PARKER was living at 13 Bladud Buildings between 1923-31, along with Esther Lock.
 There don’t appear to be any common ancestors, so perhaps he was a boarder and moved with her to 7 Tennyson Road when she moved.
 He was working as a Meter Reader for the Bas Gas Company at the time.

-His mother Elizabeth died in Bridgwater, Somerset in 1936 aged 73.
-Frederick never married, and he died in Bath in 1944 aged 56.
+His mother, Elizabeth, died in Bridgwater, Somerset, in 1936, aged 73.
+Frederick never married, and he died in Bath in 1944, aged 56.

 1942

-Tennyson Road sustained major damage during WWII in the early hours of 26th April 1942 during a bombing raid by the German Luftwaffe, part of the “Baedeker raids” which targeted historical rather than strategic sites.
-Over 400 people died in the Bath Blitz and more than 1000 were injured.
+Tennyson Road sustained major damage during WWII in the early hours of 26th April 1942 during a bombing raid by the German Luftwaffe, part of the Baedeker raids which targeted historical rather than strategic sites.
+Over 400 people died in the Bath Blitz, and more than 1000 were injured.

-The road took a direct hit from a 500kg bomb totally destroying five houses (in red – 21, 22, 23, 24, 25).
-Seven were so badly damaged they were demolished, including number 7 (in orange – 6, 7, 18, 19, 20, 26, 27), five were unusable (in yellow – 5, 8, 9, 10, 17), leaving only half the houses habitable.
+A 500kg bomb directly hit the road, destroying five houses (in red—21, 22, 23, 24, 25).
+Seven were so badly damaged that they were demolished, including No.7 (in orange—6, 7, 18, 19, 20, 26, 27).
+Five were unusable (in yellow—5, 8, 9, 10, 17), leaving only half the houses habitable.

-The whole line of houses from 18 to 26 was demolished before being rebuilt after the war, as were numbers 5 to 8 between Westhall Road (which was also totally demolished).
+The whole line of houses from 18 to 26 was demolished before being rebuilt after the war, as were numbers 5 to 8 between Westhall Road (which was also demolished).

 Further Research